Turn Your Old iPad Into a Bedside Smart Alarm Clock

 • Tap to dim, tap to brighten

-• Customizable clock faces
+• Customizable clock faces and themes

 Sleep Cycle (Free with Premium)